denzelrenner/LIFE4136-Group1-Rotation2/README.md

 # THE ANALYSIS

 ## Consensus Sequences (Nucleotide)
 The first thing we will do is get consensus sequences for our diploids and tetraploids.
-We will filter the vcfs we have to only include biallelic variants with an allele frequency greater than 0.49.
-The resulting filtered vcfs will then be used, along with the reference fasta and gff, to produce our consensus sequences for the genes of interest only and not the entire scaffold.
+We will filter the vcfs we have to only include biallelic variants with an allele frequency greater than 0.49 (to include allele frequencies of 0.5) .
+The resulting filtered vcfs will then be used, along with the reference fasta and gff, to produce our consensus sequences for the genes of interest.
 This is accomplished by following the steps below:

 ```bash
 conda activate /shared/apps/conda/bio2